shawnc722/pywidgets/README.md

 PyWidgets is a desktop widget manager using Qt and Python, built to be cross-platform and fully customizable.
 Widgets are a small window of their own which can display a certain type of information (text, times, numbers, etc.) in a given style.
-A sample widget is included to show the capabilities without any coding required, but the intent is for users to extend the project through adding new data sources (requiring minimal coding) or designing new widgets (requiring coding and/or Qt familiarity) or both.
+A sample page of widgets is included to show the capabilities without any coding required, but the intent is for users to extend the project through adding new data sources (requiring minimal coding) or designing new widgets (requiring coding and/or Qt familiarity) or both.

 ![sample widget image](pictures/sample_widget_example_linux.jpg "An example of a widget setup")
 ## Examples